wichtounet/wichtounet.github.io/posts/2017/09/cpp11-concurrency-tutorial-futures.rst

 * `Part 4: Atomic Types <https://baptiste-wicht.com/posts/2012/07/c11-concurrency-tutorial-part-4-atomic-type.html>`_

-In this post, we are going to talk about futures, more precisely :code:`std::future<T>`.
+In this post, we are going to talk about futures, more precisely `std::future<T>`.
 What is a future ?
 It's a very nice and simple mechanism to work with asynchronous tasks.
-It also has the advantage of decoupling you from the threads themselves, you can do multithreading without using :code:`std::thread`.
+It also has the advantage of decoupling you from the threads themselves, you can do multithreading without using `std::thread`.
 The future itself is a structure pointing to a result that will be computed in the future.
 How to create a future ?
-The simplest way is to use :code:`std::async` that will create an asynchronous task and return a :code:`std::future`.
+The simplest way is to use `std::async` that will create an asynchronous task and return a `std::future`.

 Let's start with the simplest of the examples: